kdtyler/CS-Job-Market-Analyzer/README.md

    In line 23, set the second argument of System.setProperty() function to the path for the .exe file from step 1.

+5. Run WebScrapper.java.

+   The program searches for all software engineer jobs in Boston area and scrapes the first 5 pages of the job posting.
+For each job posting, the program extracts job title, location, company, salary and job description.
+It saves the output data to .txt file.